-Cigars come in many shapes and sizes.
+Cigar shapes come in many types and sizes.
 Some have a classic look, others are more inventive.
 Here are some things to remember the next time you walk into your cigar shop.

 Cigar sizes and shapes - What you need to know

 The length of a cigar is measured in inches or fractions of an inch.